 Adam spent his early career as a corporate tax attorney working with major Fortune 500 companies and national non-governmental organizations, developing an appreciation of the practical realities and key data gaps facing most corporate decision-makers.

-Michael is a globally experienced technology sector executive with an extensive 30-year career spanning complex executive roles at Microsoft and Xerox.
-His has held numerous businesses leadership roles in the high-growth cloud services, enterprise software, outsourcing, and professional services businesses.
+Michael is a globally experienced technology sector executive with an extensive 30-year career spanning executive leadership roles at Microsoft and Xerox.
+He has held numerous business leadership roles in the high-growth cloud services, enterprise software, outsourcing, and professional services businesses.

-He has led multiple turn-arounds, establishing new business strategies, financial models and GTM plans to gain differentiated competitive advantages.
-He is known for his prowess implementing digital disruption strategies with partners for Enterprise, Corporate, SMB, and Government Agencies around the world.
+He has led multiple turnarounds, establishing new business strategies, financial models, and GTM plans to gain differentiated competitive advantages.
+He is known for his prowess in leading organizational change and implementing digital disruption strategies with partners for Enterprise, Corporate, SMB, and Government Agencies around the world.

 Prior to joining Arjuna Solutions, Gorriarán was most recently GM, Worldwide Commercial Markets Strategy Group at Microsoft.
 He was responsible in this capacity for leading the largest GTM transformation in the technology industry, successfully migrating Microsoft's global sales, marketing, services and partner ecosystem from a commercial software and enterprise solutions business to becoming the preeminent leader of the cloud services industry.
-He led the development and implementation of competitive strategy and market share growth in the global GTM operating framework while growing annual revenues from $58Bn to $77Bn.
+He led the development and execution of competitive strategy in the global GTM operating framework at Microsoft while growing annual revenues from $58Bn to $77Bn.

 Prior to this role, he was GM(COO), US Enterprise & Partner Group at Microsoft.
-He was responsible for leading the national organizations in the US Subsidiary, and as well as developing, implementing, and managing the US Enterprise Sector Business and GTM Strategy.
-He transitioned this business from selling software to selling enterprise solutions, while growing from $5.4Bn to $7.6Bn in annual revenue over three years, tripling the market growth rate.
+He was responsible for leading the national organizations in the US Subsidiary, as well as developing, implementing, and managing the US Enterprise Sector Business and GTM Strategy.
+He transitioned this business from selling software to selling enterprise solutions, while growing from $5.4Bn to $7.6Bn in annual revenue over three years, tripling the rate of growth in the enterprise software.

-Prior to Microsoft, Michael spent over 18 years with Xerox Corporation, where he was most recently VP/GM, Industry Solutions Sales Organization, spanning eight countries in Northern and Central Europe.
-He also served as VP/GM, Carolinas/Georgia, General Manager, Oregon, and various leadership roles in sales management, product management and strategic planning.
+Prior to Microsoft, Michael spent over 18 years with Xerox Corporation, where he was most recently VP/GM, Industry Solutions Organization, spanning eight countries in Northern and Central Europe.
+He previously served as VP/GM, Carolinas/Georgia, General Manager, Oregon, and various leadership roles in sales management, product management, and strategic planning.

 Rachel is Arjuna’s Chief Technology Officer and head of operations for 7 years.
 She delivers a unique blend of technical, managerial, and executive experience in support of product development, A.I., process automation, data visualization, infrastructure, strategic planning, forecasting, and company operations.